- Is there an age limit?

 - Is there a weight limit?

 The weight limit for a tandem passenger is 260 pounds.
-The weight limit is enforced to ensure the fit and safety of the tandem harness.
+The weight limit is enforced to ensure the fit and safety of the tandem harness and is always case by case.
 Please note: There is a $1 per pound charge over 200 lbs.

 - Can I jump with prescription glasses or contact lenses?

 We will provide you with special goggles that fit over your glasses.
 If you wear contacts, you should be able to wear our standard goggles.
 Please inform your instructor that you are wearing contacts to make certain you are fully protected.
 We want you to have a clear view while you are in free fall and under the canopy.